gschmutz/iot-vehicle-tracking-demo/README.md

 ## Demo 9 - Aggregate Driving Behaviour

+In this part of the workshop, we are using the aggregate operators `count` to perform aggregations over time windows.

 ![Alt Image Text](./images/use-case-step-9.png "Demo 1 - KsqlDB")

+The first one is a tumbling window of 1 hour

 ``` sql
 DROP TABLE IF EXISTS event_type_by_1hour_tumbl_t DELETE TOPIC;